Guide to the Microfilm Edition

 Mercy Otis Warren, author, historian, and patriot, was born in Barnstable, Mass., on September 14, 1728.
 She was the third of thirteen children and the first daughter of James Otis (1702-1778) and Mary (Allyne) Otis.
-Though Warren received no formal education, she educated herself by sitting in on her brother's lessons as he prepared for Harvard.
+She was educated by her uncle Rev. Jonathan Russell and sat in on her brother's lessons as he prepared for Harvard.
 While at Harvard, her brother continued to suggest books for her to read.

 Warren's interest and involvement in politics began early and continued throughout her life.
 Her father worked as a lawyer, judge, and colonel of the militia, and her brother James Otis, Jr. (1725-1783), was an outspoken opponent of the writs of assistance.
 In 1754, Mercy Otis married James Warren (1726-1808), who would go on to become a member of the Massachusetts legislature, and the Warrens hosted meetings at their home in Plymouth for leading opponents of British colonial policies.
 The meetings were attended by many prominent revolutionary figures, such as John Adams and Samuel Adams.